 Edit your registration and check the status.
 The status will confirm how many steps of the registration process have been completed and displays instructions detailing the next step required to activate the resource.

 - If the system contains multiple network cards, ensure that you have provided all available MAC addresses from the system in your registration, and that these MAC addresses were entered correctly.

 - If a mistake was made when entering the MAC address, the registration should be canceled, and then a new one created.

-- Ensure that the system on which the player is running can access the Server through ports 10799 and 10805.
+- Ensure that the system on which the player is running can access the Server through port 443.
 This can be verified by running the diagnostics report.
 For details about running the diagnostics report, see Register a Player.

 To ensure the proper operation of Broadsign Control Player, you must configure certain networking settings.
 For all access rules, see Network Access Rules.

-As shown in the illustration below, the player needs to be able to access Broadsign Server through the following ports:
+As shown in the illustration below, the player needs to be able to access Broadsign Server through port 443.

 Outgoing access through ports 21 and 80 (TCP) are also required for the player application’s fault reporting feature and for troubleshooting purposes.